maqsudtolipov/spotify-clone/README.md

-## Please not all the code is inside the dev branch
+## Please note all the code is inside the dev branch